 WRITING SEMINARS AND OTHER WRITING COURSES

-Introductory sessions for the writing seminarswill take place on Wednesday and Thursday (January 19 and 20).
+Introductory sessions for the writing seminarswill take place on Tuesday and Wednesday of Week 1 (August 29 and 30).
 Attend as many intro classes as you can.
-The writing teachers are John Sheehy, Dalrymple 25, and Gloria Biamonte, Dalrymple 22B Please be sure to come to the intro course if you're really interested in the class, even if you're already registered.
+The writing teachers are John Sheehy, Dalrymple 25, Bronwen Tate (office TBD) and Gloria Biamonte, Dalrymple 22B Please be sure to come to the intro course if you're really interested in the class, even if you're already registered.

-WRITING SEMINARS (click links below for syllabi and other information)
+(click links below for syllabi and other information.